inesalves44/GymProject/README.md

-# Power Platform: Power Lift
+# Power Platform: Power Lift -> In Construction 🚧

 This Project was made in collaboration with: [Carolina](https://github.com/CarolzFig), [Guilherme](https://github.com/GuiBelchior), [Luís](https://github.com/luigir0) and [Sara](https://github.com/SaraLousada).
 This project was made for the Upskill course of Power Platform!